-L2TP tunnels should be used to tunnel the ECRTP payloads end to end.
+L2TP tunnels should be used to tunnel the compressed payloads end to end.
 L2TP includes methods for tunneling messages used in PPP session establishment, such as NCP (Network Control Protocol).
 This allows [IPCP-HC] to negotiate ECRTP compression/decompression parameters.

-Other tunneling schemes, such as GRE [GRE] may also be used to implement the tunneling layer of TCMTF.
+Other tunneling schemes, such as ${\tt GRE}$ [GRE] may also be used to implement the tunneling layer of TCMTF.